Nature of the magnetic moment of cobalt in ordered FeCo alloy: Computational Details

 \subsection{DMFT calculation}

 The wannierized band structure of non-spin-polarized calculation was used for setting up the non-interacting Green's function for the impurity problem.
 The magnetic DMFT calculations were done in the LDA+DMFT manner, where the magnetic field is used to break the spin degeneracy of the starting self-energy $\Sigma$.
 Thus the magnetism comes entirely from $\Sigma$, while the non-interacting Hamiltonian remains non-magnetic.
-This recipe is adopted from Ref.~\onlinecite{DC_sigma_zero}.
+This recipe is adopted from ~\cite{DC_sigma_zero}.

 The DMFT calculations were carried out to capture strong correlations between the \textit{d} electrons of iron and cobalt atoms.
-We used the following Hubbard parameters $U_{\text{Fe}}$ = 2.6 eV and $U_{\text{Co}}$ = 3.7 eV.
+We used the following Hubbard parameters $U_{\mathrm{Fe}}$ = 2.6 eV and $U_{\mathrm{Co}}$ = 3.7 eV.
 The Hund's exchange parameter was set to $J$ = 0.9 eV for both atomic species.
 These values were extracted from X-ray photoelectron spectra \cite{FeCo.experimentUandJ}.

 We used the segment version of continuous-time hybridization expansion quantum Monte Carlo (CT-QMC-HYB) solver \cite{Gull_CT-QMC-HYB} to treat the impurity problem.
 In the case of FeCo, the impurity problem has to be solved twice at each iteration: one impurity problem for iron and one for cobalt.